Kimahriman/hdfs-native/README.md

 # Native Rust HDFS client

-This is an HDFS client written natively in Rust.
-Most major features are working, but it does not support every single client config.
+`hdfs-native` is an HDFS client written natively in Rust.
+It supports nearly all major features of an HDFS client, and several key client configuration options listed below.

 ## Supported HDFS features
 Here is a list of currently supported and unsupported but possible future features.